The Yellow Wood Project is an early-stage, 100% volunteer-run nonprofit.

 Project Officer

-Theo holds a BA in Philosophy and a Master’s in International Law and Global Justice from the University of Sheffield, where he was awarded the International Law Prize for the highest academic standing in his program.
+Theo holds a BA in Philosophy and a Master’s in International Law and Global Justice.
 His work is defined by a rigorous exploration of the intersection between theoretical ethics and global policy.
-His published research reflect his view of philosophy as a vital diagnostic tool for identifying the systemic, ontological, and ethical shortcomings in our global systems, and law as the tangible mechanism required to mend them.

 For Theo, The Yellow Wood Project represents the essential bridge between philosophical ruminations and meaningful justice.
-His interest in this field was catalysed during his study of the Philosophy of Sex, where he began interrogating the landscape of sexual politics and bodily autonomy.
 Having observed an unprecedented rise in radicalisation and exploitation regarding sexual violence, he is devoted to creating defenses against these pressing human rights issues.
 Theo has found the collaborative spirit of Yellow Wood deeply inspiring; a small team committed to tackling modern global challenges.

 Advisory Board